Halo: Campaign Evolved: Design

-Creative director Max Szalgor stated that an aim of Campaign Evolved is to faithfully rebuild every encounter and mission in Combat Evolved with enhancements to fidelity.
-Fully remaking Combat Evolved also allowed the developers to rectify numerous design and accessibility constraints they were unable to address when working on Combat Evolved Anniversary in 2011, such as improved wayfinding and navigation functions during traversal, and improvements to the diversity and pacing in enemy encounters, notably citing the monotony of fighting against the parasitic Flood in the game's seventh mission, "The Library".
-Community manager Brian Jarrard and executive producer Damon Conn both defended the inclusion of sprinting as a movement option, with the latter asserting that it was evocative of the degree of player choice they wished to provide in customizing gameplay.
-Jarrard similarly states that since its introduction in Bungie's Halo: Reach (2010), the ability had featured in most entries of the series, which incited different perspectives from fans about what Halo gameplay should ideally feel like.
+Creative director Max Szalgor stated that an aim of Campaign Evolved was to faithfully rebuild every encounter and mission in Combat Evolved with enhancements to fidelity.
+Fully remaking Combat Evolved also allowed the developers to make larger changes than they could when working on Combat Evolved Anniversary in 2011, such as improved wayfinding and navigation functions during traversal, and improvements to the diversity and pacing in enemy encounters, notably citing the monotony of fighting against the parasitic Flood in the game's seventh mission, "The Library".
+Community manager Brian Jarrard noted that the franchise being 25 years old meant there was 25 years of player feedback that could be brought to bear on new games, including fan's desire for splitscreen cooperative play.
+Divisive elements such as sprint were treated as a customizable player choice.

-In addition, the team sought to integrate gameplay mechanics and features first introduced in later Halo games into Combat Evolved, namely the ability to wield every weapon used by the Covenant including the Energy Sword, which was not usable by the player until Halo 2 (2004), as well being able to hijack and commandeer all of their vehicles such as the Wraith tanks.
-Skulls, collectible gameplay modifiers first introduced in Halo 2 before being incorporated into Combat Evolved Anniversary, are available in Campaign Evolved; the game boasts 'dozens' of Skulls to procure, the highest number present in any Halo campaign to date.
+The developers sought to integrate gameplay mechanics and features first introduced in later Halo games into Combat Evolved, including adding weapons that were not usable in the first game, as well as being able to hijack and commandeer vehicles, including the Wraith tank.
+Skulls, collectible gameplay modifiers first introduced in Halo 2 before being incorporated into Combat Evolved Anniversary, are also available in Campaign Evolved; the game boasts 'dozens' of Skulls to procure, the highest number present in any Halo campaign to date.

 As its subtitle suggests, Campaign Evolved eschews including the original game's competitive player versus player (PvP) multiplayer due to the development team's focus on refining the single-player campaign and expanding its respective cooperative multiplayer options.
 The game still supports four-player online co-op and cross-platform gameplay on all platforms with cross-progression, and retains the two-player local split-screen mode on consoles, which Conn hoped would uphold the sense of community prevalent in Halo gameplay.

 Presentation

-While Combat Evolved Anniversary was a simple graphical update of the original game, Campaign Evolved redoes several elements of the game's presentation, chief among them being completely new cinematics and audio that has been re-recorded with new performances from the original game's principal voice cast, including Steve Downes and Jen Taylor reprising their roles as John-117 / Master Chief and Cortana, respectively.
+While Combat Evolved Anniversary was a simple graphical update of the original game, Campaign Evolved redoes several elements of the game's presentation, chief among them being completely new cinematics and audio that has been re-recorded with new performances from most of the original game's principal voice cast, including Steve Downes, Jen Taylor and Tim Dadabo as John-117 / Master Chief, Cortana and 343 Guilty Spark, respectively.
+Keston John assumes the role of Sgt.
+Avery Johnson in Campaign Evolved, succeeding original voice actor David Scully following his retirement in 2013; Keith Silverstein portrays Captain Jacob Keyes in Campaign Evolved, succeeding Pete Stacker, who voiced the character in the original Combat Evolved and Halo: Reach (2010).
 Game designer Dan Gnaidy stated that the Halo Studios team reviewed the development assets they had access to from Combat Evolved's production to map the blocking and sequencing of scenes, in addition to referencing the original game assets and storyboards produced by Bungie.
 The game's audio design has been revised, including the original score co-composed by Martin O'Donnell and Michael Salvatori being faithfully remastered.